social-hacks-for-mental-health/opensource.guide/CONTRIBUTING.md

 layout: default
 ---

-# Contributing to Open Source Guides
+# Contributing to Open Source Science Accessibility Project

-Thanks for checking out the Open Source Guides!
 We're excited to hear and learn from you.
-Your experiences will benefit others who read and use these guides.

 We've put together the following guidelines to help you figure out where you can best be helpful.